 In many cases, the visual system will suppress one of the two images being sent to the brain.
 While this solves the problem of double vision, it creates a new problem - the person loses binocular (two-eye) 3D depth perception because they are no longer looking with both eyes.

 What Can be Done to Correct Double Vision?

 An effective treatment for double vision is optometric vision therapy.
 Through a series of activities, vision therapy can help you gradually train your eye teaming skills and improve your binocular vision.

 Vision therapy is a treatment designed to work on the underlying problem and, in best cases, eliminate it.
 Other forms of treatment designed to compensate for the problem include prism glasses and occlusion (covering an eye or part of the vision for an eye).

 At The Vision Therapy Center, the doctors have special training in prescribing the most effective glasses, such as prism glasses, and/or occlusion for best functioning.
 These treatments can be used alone or in conjunction with vision therapy for the best outcome.

-Keep in mind that the amount that double vision can be reduced will depend on your visual condition.
-A functional vision test is the first step in determining the extent of your double vision, and what types of treatment can be used to correct it.
+Keep in mind that the amount of double vision that can be reduced will depend on your visual condition.
+A Functional Vision Test is the first step in determining the extent of your double vision, and what types of treatment can be used to correct it.